hammerlab/ketrew/README.md

 **Ketrew** is:

-- an OCaml library providing an EDSL API to define complex and convoluted workflows (interdependent steps/programs using a lot of data, with many parameter variations, running on different *hosts* with various schedulers).
+1. An OCaml library providing an EDSL API to define complex and convoluted workflows (interdependent steps/programs using a lot of data, with many parameter variations, running on different hosts with various schedulers).
-- an client-server application to make to interact with these workflows.
+2. A client-server application to interact with these workflows.
-The engine at heart of the server takes care of orchestrating the run of those workflows, and keeping track of everything that succeeds, fails, or gets lost.
+The engine at heart of the server takes care of orchestrating workflows, and keeps track of everything that succeeds, fails, or gets lost.

 This is the master branch of Ketrew.
 See also the documentation for the latest release:
 [2.0.0](http://seb.mondet.org/software/ketrew/doc.2.0.0/index.html).

-If you have any question, you may submit an [issue](https://github.com/hammerlab/ketrew/issues), or join the authors on the public “Slack” channel of the Hammer Lab:
+If you have any questions, you may submit an [issue](https://github.com/hammerlab/ketrew/issues), or join the authors on the public “Slack” channel of the Hammer Lab:
 [![Slack Status](http://publicslack.hammerlab.org/badge.svg)](http://publicslack.hammerlab.org)